alirahhal/nx-nestjs-serverless-docker/README.md

 ## NX-NESTJS-SERVERLESS-DOCKER

 This project demostrates how to use Nestjs SERVERLESS with Nx workspace.
-In addition to deploying code to lambda with container images.
+Along with deploying code to lambda via container images.

 ## Getting Started